functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/data.md

 It seems to be working.

+Once we have a source of random data we can write tests using it.
+We can easily generate more data than is feasible for a programmer to write by hand, and therefore have a higher degree of certainty that our code is correct than we would get with manual testing.
+The details of writing the tests are not important to us here, so let's move on.

-What we have seen is an illustration of using the probability monad to generate random data.
+We have seen is an illustration of using the probability monad to generate random data.
 The probability monad works the same way as every other algebra: we have constructors (`Random.int`), combinators (`map`, and `mapN`), and interpreters (`run`).
 Being a monad means the algebra has some specific structure.
 For example, it tells us that we have `pure` and `flatMap` available, from which we can derive `mapN`.

 Let's sketch an plausible interface for our probability monad.